krober10nd/blend/README.md

 # blend
-Blend two rasters together so they transistion smoothly into each other.
+Blend two rasters together so they transition smoothly into each other.